xetram/xetram.github.io/content/dyugangotri/norms.md

 - Terrace
   - There are plentiful cloth-lines provided on terrace - you are welcome to use them.
 Please remember the 4+ monsoon rain months, though.
   - Please don't tie clotheslines diagonally in front of the terrace room door etc. (unless you've rented the terrace room).
 Use the lines provided or get a drying rack.
-  - Please don't use ropes which degrade with rain and sun (esp. nylon).
+  - Please don't use ropes and clips which degrade with rain and sun (esp. nylon).
 We've observed remains of such threads polluting rain water harvested into our sump and clogging the filters.
 - 1st floor
   - Drying rack is very useful during monsoon, when terrace is not suitable.
   - You can have unobtrusive clotheslines in the balcony (eg. low in the front or high + diagonal between the door and pillar).
 But please don’t put a clothes line parallely next to neighbor Nadaf's balconey - he objects on aesthetic grounds.